Rajnish17060/ERC20/README.md

 Once the contract is deployed, you can interact with it by calling the functions mint, burn and custom transfer.
 Pass address and value to mint function and click on transact you can see total supply will increase by that value.
 Pass value to burn function and click on transact it will reduce total supply by that value.
-Pass address from which you want to transfer, address to which you want to transfer and value you want to transfer to custom transfer function and click on transact.
+Pass address from which you want to transfer, address to which you want to transfer and value you want to transfer to transfer function and click on transact.

 ## Authors
 Rajnish Kumar